-The Bernal Hill Players is a gleefully eclectic chamber music ensemble that plays classical and contemporary chamber music from around the world, as well as newly commissioned pieces by Californian and Mexican composers.
+The Bernal Hill Players are a gleefully eclectic chamber music ensemble that plays classical and contemporary chamber music from around the world, as well as newly commissioned pieces by Californian and Mexican composers.
 The core ensemble is a trio with flutist and singer Martha Rodríguez-Salazar, clarinetist Rachel Condry, and pianist and arranger Jennifer Peringer.
 This concert also includes special guest cellist Jill Brindel.

 The “Listening Quilt” program celebrates a culturally diverse harvest of women’s creative work.
 All the pieces are written in a classical contemporary chamber music idiom, but are also infused with the local flavors of their places of origin, including Harlem Renaissance jazz, West Coast experimentalism, bluegrass and cowboy music, Argentinian tango, Cuban son, and Mexican Danzón.